 Located about 2-miles into the epic Eagle Creek Trail en route to Tunnel Falls, Punch Bowl Falls is an aptly-named waterfall well worth the trek.
 This adventurous hike lives up to to the hype, even with the charred tattoo of the teenager-caused Eagle Creek Fire of 2017.

-The trail follows towering basalt walls, mammoth conifers, vine-tangled maples, and a plethora of cascading waterfalls.
+The trail follows towering basalt walls, mammoth conifers, vine-tangled maples, and plenty of cascading waterfalls.
 Indeed, every inch of the trail treats hikers to the quintessential Pacific Northwest experience, which is why it’s one of the best waterfall hikes near Portland.

 Local’s Advice: One thing to note is that while the photo above is current, most of the images you see of Punch Bowl Falls are no longer accurate.
 As a result of the fire, a massive log jam now blocks the original entrance to the falls.
 Reaching the waterfall requires a difficult (but doable) trek over the log pile.